Standard Superior

 The Standard Superior was an automobile, produced from 1933 to 1935 by Standard Fahrzeugfabrik of Ludwigsburg, Germany, founded by motorcycle maker Wilhelm Gutbrod and unrelated to the Standard Motor Company of England.
 These small cars were designed according to the patents by Josef Ganz and featured rear-mounted two-stroke engines.

 After World War II, the same company made Gutbrod cars and introduced the model Gutbrod Superior.

 History

 In the first half of 1932, Wilhelm Gutbrod, the President of the Standard Fahrzeugfabrik, came into contact with German engineer Josef Ganz.
 Ganz had been working on a small car design since the early 1920s and had so far built two prototypes, one for Ardie in 1930 and one for Adler in 1931, called the Maikäfer (May Beetle).
-After a demonstration with the Maikäfer by Ganz, Gutbrod was most interested to build a small car according to this design.
+After a demonstration with the Maikäfer by Ganz, Gutbrod was most interested in building a small car according to this design.
 The Standard Fahrzeugfabrik then purchased a license from Ganz to develop and build a small car according to his design.
 The prototype of this new model, which was to be called Standard Superior, was finished in 1932.
-It featured a tubular chassis, a rear mid-mounted engine, and independent wheel suspension with swing-axles at the rear.
+It featured a tubular chassis, a rear mid-mounted engine, and an independent wheel suspension with swing-axles at the rear.